sigilbyte/openrouter-discord-chatbot/README.md

 - [ ] token count and price display
 - [ ] docker containerization

-🚨🚨 **note**: this is a wip and the code is not yet optimized for production use. feel free to contact me on [X/Twitter](https://x.com/sigilbyte) to discuss ideas or contribute to the project.
+🚨🚨 **note**: this is a WIP and the code is not yet optimized for production use. feel free to contact me on [X/Twitter](https://x.com/sigilbyte) to discuss ideas or contribute to the project.
-I want to build in public on purpose to share my progress and meet motivated peers on the way to collaborate with.🚨🚨
+I want to build in public on purpose to share my progress and meet peers on the way.🚨🚨

 ## License